Don't Speak: Chart performance

 Upon release, "Don't Speak" immediately began to receive extensive airplay and it eventually became the most widely played song on American radio in 1996.
 It reached number one on Billboard's Hot 100 Airplay chart and maintained that position for 16 non-consecutive weeks, a record at the time.
 Despite its copious airplay, "Don't Speak" was not allowed to chart on the Billboard Hot 100 since no commercial single was released for it in the United States (a requirement for charting purposes at the time).
 Slate magazine music critic Chris Molanphy has stated that if the song had been eligible to chart, it almost certainly would have claimed the number one spot.
 An import CD did sell in the US, but this format was not allowed to chart either.

-On other Billboard charts, "Don't Speak" stayed at number two on Alternative Airplay chart for five consecutive weeks, blocked by the band Bush's single "Swallowed".
-The song also proved to be a crossover hit, reaching number one on the Adult Top 40 chart for 15 consecutive weeks as well as numbers six and nine on the Adult Contemporary and Rhythmic charts, respectively.
+On other Billboard charts, "Don't Speak" stayed at number two on Modern Rock Tracks chart for five consecutive weeks.
+The song also proved to be a crossover hit, reaching number one on the Adult Top 40 chart for 15 consecutive weeks as well as numbers six and nine on the Adult Contemporary and Rhythmic Top 40 charts, respectively.
 It was ultimately placed at number one on the Hot 100 Airplay year-end chart of 1997.

 Internationally, "Don't Speak" was also very successful.
 In February 1997, it peaked at number one in both the United Kingdom and Ireland for three weeks.
 Elsewhere in Europe, "Don't Speak" reached the top position in Belgium, the Netherlands, Norway, Sweden and Switzerland.
 Australia was another major music market where the song received widespread airplay, debuting at number one and maintaining the peak position for eight weeks.